Nationwide Colonoscopy Program for the Uninsured

 Please pick your closest city here »

-The $950 flat rate is an all-inclusive rate.
+The $1075 flat rate is truly an all-inclusive rate.
 It includes all costs related to the procedure.
-There are no hidden charges or fine print.
+There are no hidden charges or fine print and there is virtually no situation where you could see an additional charge.
 The price includes:

 I'd like to get a colonoscopy.
 What is the process?

 1) The first step is to Request an Appointment by completing the appointment request form here.
 You may also call our appointment line at (847) 986 8999 during business hours.